Venmo is one of the most popular peer-to-peer mobile payment services in the United States.

 The free KOHO app helps users cut banking fees, save money automatically, earn cash back, pay bills, and earn high interest rates.
 It is an excellent alternative to Venmo.

 Here’s what it offers:

-Free Prepaid Card: You get a free reloadable prepaid Visa card you can use to make bill payments, shop online, and transfer money.
+Free Prepaid Card: You get a free reloadable prepaid card you can use to make bill payments, shop online, and transfer money.

 P2P Transfers: Easily transfer cash between friends who are KOHO users for free.
 Interac e-Transfers are also free.